 - 1 T Asian sesame oil

 - 2 tsp. ginger puree

-- 3 T fresh lime juice (I used my fresh-frozen lime juice)
+- 3 T fresh lime juice (see notes)

 - 1 tsp.
-Madras Curry Powder or hot curry powder
+Madras Curry Powder or any curry powder you like will work

 - salt, pepper to taste